sncosmo/SNData/docs/source/integrated_services.rst

 ------

-`SNooPy`_ is a collection of Python tools developed by the Carnegie Supernova Project for the analysis of TypeIa supernovae. **SNData** provides the ``parse_snoopy_data`` for parsing snoopy files as an astropy table.
+`SNooPy`_ is a collection of Python tools developed by the Carnegie Supernova Project for the analysis of TypeIa supernovae. **SNData** includes the ``parse_snoopy_data`` for parsing snoopy files as an astropy table.

 .. code-block:: python